Ledmington/ledmington.github.io/README.md

 ## For local development

+#### Install Ruby
+Ruby is needed to make Jekyll work.
+Check if you already have it with `ruby -v`.
+If not, run `apt install ruby-full`.

+#### Install bundler
+Bundler is the Ruby package manager.
+Check if you already have it with `bundler -v`.
+If not, run `gem install bundler`.

+#### Fire up the website locally
-The first time on a new machine, run `make install`.
+The first time on a new machine, run `make install` to make bundler install all the dependencies.

-Then run `make serve`.
+Then run `make serve` all other times to run the server locally.

 ## Open admin dashboard
 Local dashboard: http://localhost:4000/admin